Smoothing Slot Attention Iterations and Recurrences: Proposed Method

 \subsection{Slot Attention Iteration and Recurrence}

-Mainstream OCL methods mainly take the encoder-aggregator-decoder model design \cite{zhao2025vvo}: The encoder encodes the image or video frames into features, the aggregator aggregates features into slots, and the decoder decodes slots into the reconstruction of the input in some form as the source of supervision.
-The aggregator, which is based on Slot Attention (SA) \cite{locatello2020slotattent} or its variants, is the core of OCL, so let us focus on it.
+Mainstream OCL adopts the encode-aggregate-decode model design \citep{zhao2025vvo}.
+The encoder encodes image or video frames into features, the aggregator aggregates features into slots, and the decoder decodes slots into the reconstruction of the input in some form for self-supervision.